 The same approach was used to generate a final set of candidate models for species richness responses.
-Explanatory variables were plot type (AF vs MO), influential rubber plot management variables, landscape composition variables, and two interaction terms (plot type and AF:MO ratio, plot type and natural forest).
+Explanatory variables were plot type (AF vs. MO), influential rubber plot management variables, landscape composition variables and two interaction terms (plot type and AF:MO ratio, plot type and natural forest).
 Model averaging was applied to the final model set.
-To estimate effect sizes and investigate interactions, species richness was predicted from the final averaged models for each taxon using the MuMIn package, holding all other continuous explanatory variables at the mean and including mean levels of random effects (Bartoń, 2016).
-Predictions made using standardised variables and log link function of the final model were back transformed, to visualise predictions relative to variables in their original units.
-The SE of predictions from the averaged model were not calculated, as tools to calculate prediction intervals for GLMMs using the Ime4 package (Knowles and Frederick, 2016) cannot be applied to averaged models.
+To estimate effect sizes and investigate interactions, species richness was predicted from the final averaged models for each taxon using the MUMIN package, holding all other continuous explanatory variables at the mean and including mean levels of random effects (Bartoń, 2016).
+Predictions made using standardized variables and log link function of the final model were back transformed, to visualize predictions relative to variables in their original units.
+The SE of predictions from the averaged model was not calculated, as tools to calculate prediction intervals for GLMMs using the LME4 package (Knowles & Frederick, 2016) cannot be applied to averaged models.

 Species composition responses to rubber plot management and landscape composition were assessed using RDA.
-A global RDA model, including plot type and all plot management and landscape composition variables, was fitted using the vegan package (Oksanen $et\ al.$, 2017) without rare species (total detections/sum of presences <3; Barlow $et\ al.$, 2010).
+A global RDA model, including plot type and all plot management and landscape composition variables, was fitted using the VEGAN package (Oksanen et al., 2017) without rare species (total detections/sum of presences <3; Barlow, Gardner, Louzada, & Peres, 2010).
 Block was not used as a conditional effect because landscape composition was measured at the block level.
-Systematic spatial autocorrelation in the global model, examined using an adaptation of the Mantel test in the vegan package (Wagner, 2004; Oksanen $et\ al.$, 2017), was not found for any taxon.
-Automatic backward model selection was performed on the global model (9999 permutations) with a threshold of p > 0.05 (a "pseudo-F" test statistic: ratio of constrained and unconstrained total inertia in the RDA, divided by their respective ranks) to drop terms from the model (Legendre $et\ al.$, 2011; Oksanen $et\ al.$, 2017).
+Systematic spatial autocorrelation in the global model, examined using an adaptation of the Mantel test in the VEGAN package (Oksanen et al., 2017; Wagner, 2004), was not found for any taxon.
+Automatic backward model selection was performed on the global model (9,999 permutations) with a threshold of p > .05 (a 'pseudo-F' test statistic: ratio of constrained and unconstrained total inertia in the RDA, divided by their respective ranks) to drop terms from the model (Legendre, Oksanen, & Braak, 2011; Oksanen et al., 2017).
 The significance of each term in the final model was examined using the same method.